-Mr. Lantrip testified the OUCC has concerns about the affordability of TDSIC 2.0 and its impact on ratepayers.
+-Mr. Lantrip testified that in light of the Indiana General Assembly's stated policy, affordability should be a constant consideration for all Indiana jurisdictional utilities, as well as the Commission as it deliberates its decisions.
 Cost recovery trackers outside base rates for many types of utility investments has led to a sequence of electric rate increases for Duke Energy Indiana customers.
 Affordability should be a constant consideration.
 Although safe and reliable utility systems are extremely important, customers are faced with increasing utility costs while contending with hardships worsened during the COVID-19 pandemic.
-He testified the Commission should only approve necessary and reasonable requests from Petitioner to provide service at reasonable prices and take steps to moderate the imposition of higher rates over time.
+Mr. LantripHe testified the Commission should only approve necessary and reasonable requests from Petitioner to provide service at reasonable prices and take steps to moderate the imposition of higher rates over time.

 Mr. Lantrip disagrees with Petitioner's assertion that post-in-service carrying charges ("PISCC") should be calculated at the weighted average cost of capital ("WACC") rate that includes both debt and equity in the carrying charge.
 He testified that traditionally, post-in-service charges on construction projects have been approved using the current Allowance for Funds Used During Construction ("AFUDC") rate of the utility, not the WACC.
-Mr. Lantrip testified that Petitioner's proposal to include both debt and equity cost rates for post-in-service deferral is contrary to GAAP.
+Mr. Lantrip testified that

+Petitioner's proposal to include both debt and equity cost rates for post-in-service deferral is contrary to GAAP.
 The interest expense related to the debt portion of the PISCC calculation is the only cost that would be charged to expense.
 The equity portion of PISCC does not get charged to expense and therefore is normally not included in the deferral of post-in-service AFUDC.
-He testified that the Commission has allowed the equity rate of a carrying charge to be deferred postin-service in prior cases, including TDSIC cases.
+He testified that the Commission has allowed the equity rate of a carrying charge to be deferred post-in-service in prior cases, including TDSIC cases.
 Mr. Lantrip testified Petitioner's proposal for deferral treatment of the equity portion allows recovery of more dollars from ratepayers than Petitioner is permitted to record on its income statement.
 If approved, Petitioner would book a deferred asset for the amount until it is recovered later in a future rate proceeding.
 Mr. Lantrip testified that the Commission does not have to permit the deferral of the equity portion for future recovery because it does not impact the current financial statements.
-Unlike debt cost, post-inservice deferral of equity does not improve earnings erosion because GAAP does not permit it to be included on the income statement.
+Unlike debt cost, post-in-service deferral of equity does not improve earnings erosion because GAAP does not permit it to be included on the income statement.
 He testified that Petitioner has not provided any evidence that it would be in financial distress without the additional deferral of equity.

 Mr. Lantrip testified that the OUCC agrees with Petitioner's proposal to recover TDSIC 2.0 expenditures for projects that are in-service at the time of the annual cut-off dates, which is consistent with the methodology in Petitioner's current TDSIC 1.0 Plan.
-Mr. Lantrip recommended the Commission deny Petitioner's request for recovery of TDSIC 2.0 operation and maintenance

-("O&M") expenses as the existence of O&M costs over and above what are currently being recovered through the Rider 65 and in base rates is unsubstantiated.
+Mr. Lantrip recommended the Commission deny Petitioner's request for recovery of TDSIC 2.0 operation and maintenance ("O&M") expenses as the existence of O&M costs over and above what are currently being recovered through the Rider 65 and in base rates is unsubstantiated.
 However, if the Commission grants Petitioner's request, Mr. Lantrip recommended that Petitioner should demonstrate that the O&M costs are not duplicative of O&M Petitioner has already received through its general rate case allowance for costs of operation.
 He testified that improved and replaced assets should, if any change, spur a lower threshold requirement for ongoing O&M costs.